vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 Similarly: It is not possible to capture an amount that is not reserved, as that would make it possible to charge a user's card without requiring the user to confirm the payment in Vipps first.

-The API responds with details about the error.

 See:
 * [Cancelling a pending order](https://github.com/vippsas/vipps-ecom-api/blob/master/vipps-ecom-api.md#cancelling-a-pending-order)